 I hadn’t seen anyone in 4 days.

-In general I had under-estimated just how hard the Villarrica crossing would be.
-In 4 days I had only biked 65km.
-I had under prepared and needed to make an exit plan.
+In general I had under-estimated just how hard bikepacking across Villarrica would be.
+In 4 days I had only done 65km.
+I was under prepared with food and needed to make an exit plan.

 The Morning After.

 The next morning I followed perfect singletrack – dropping out of the park.
 The forest was alive with flowers and everything shone golden and green.
 I flew on 4×4 roads, coming across the first signs of civilization – an old barn and some beef cows.

 I passed a closed ranger station and found myself on a paved road.
 Clean cars zoomed past – to left it was 20km downhill to the nearest town, Curarruehue.
 To the right: Argentina 100km to the nearest town San Martin de los Andes.
 I was completely out of food.